Knockingfish/hauskanomad/README.md

   - Micro.
   - Nano.
 - NodeJS.
-- Some way to test RESTFUL APIs.
+- A way to test RESTFUL APIs.
     - cURL.
     - Postman.
-        - Never actually used in the development of this project.

 #### Cloning and running the project